Why is it so important to stay hydrated?

 - Dry mouth

-Signs of severe dehydration can include mental confusion, weakness and loss of consciousness.
-Seek medical attention immediately if you have any of these symptoms.
+Symptoms of severe dehydration can include mental confusion, weakness, and loss of consciousness.
+You should get emergency medical attention immediately if you have any of these symptoms.

 What is hyponatremia?

-Hyponatremia is rare, but it is something that athletes should be aware of.
-Hyponatremia is when there is too little sodium in the body.
-It can occur when athletes, particularly endurance athletes, drink too much water.
+Hyponatremia is a rare condition that happens when there is too little sodium in the body.
+It can occur in athletes who drink too much water.
+Athletes who participate in endurance activities (for example, marathons or triathlons) have a higher risk of hyponatremia.
 When sodium levels in your body are too low, your cells begin to swell with water.
-This can cause your brain tissue to swell, putting pressure on your brain.
+This can cause your brain to swell.
 It can also cause your lungs to fill with fluid.
-Symptoms of hyponatremia can include headache, vomiting and swelling of the hands and feet.
+Symptoms of hyponatremia can include confusion, headache, vomiting, and swelling of the hands and feet.

 This content was developed with general underwriting support from The Coca-Cola Company.